Shrimad Rajchandra Hospital: Awards and recognition

-In April 2011, Shrimad Rajchandra Hospital was the second hospital in the district of Valsad to be awarded status of a First Referral Unit (FRU) by the Government of Gujarat.
-This status is granted to hospitals that are fully equipped to provide round-the-clock services such as Emergency Obstetric Care, Newborn Care and Emergency Care.
+In 2011, Shrimad Rajchandra Hospital was privileged to be granted the ‘First Referral Unit’ (FRU) by the Government of Gujarat.
+This prestigious honour is granted to hospitals that are fully equipped to provide emergency obstetric care, new-born care, emergency care of sick children etc. with round-the-clock services of a gynaecologist and paediatrician.

 In April 2013, SRH was presented with an aware for ‘Excellence in Real Health Care’ at the Medscape India National Awards.
 The award was in recognition of the significant contribution of SRH in field of rural healthcare services.

 In December 2015, the Government of Gujarat recognised SRH's District Early Intervention Centre (SRDEIC) as the first model centre.
 The Government and SRH also signed an MoU which mandates SRH to train staff of other early invention centres.

 Fundraising activities

 Shrimad Rajchandra Love and Care has been participating in the Standard Chartered Mumbai Marathon since 2011.
 It has been the highest fund-raising NGO for seven consecutive years collecting approximately 77.26 lakh in 2011, 96.92 lakh in 2012, 1.38 crore in 2013, 1.5 crore in 2014 1.6 crore in 2015.
 2.56 crore in 2016.
 3.83 crore in 2017.